 Moki Dugway and Muley Point

 If you’re scared of heights, or of driving off the side of a road with no shoulder and freefalling to the base of a cliff, you probably shouldn’t attempt this drive.
 Moki Dugway is a 3-mile section of an otherwise innocuous road that steeply switches back and forth across a sheer cliff face.
 At the top is a dirt road leading to Muley Point, overlooking the San Juan River canyon far below.
-Muley Point would be a great picnic spot, but go easy on the picnic beers if you’re driving back down the Dugway!
+Muley Point would be a great picnic spot, but skip the picnic beers if you’re driving back down the Dugway!

 And three other parks that deserve their own posts, coming soon: